 Historical review of data in the area of the Reid’s Ridge revealed a surface sample anomaly with no follow-up drilling located to the northwest of Reid’s Ridge.
 Ground reconnaissance and surface sampling on the site during the December 2018 field program confirmed the anomalous gold values in quartz veins within a massive granodiorite.
 Drill holes were planned based on the orientation of historic trenches and workings at the site.

 The drill holes at the Reid’s Ridge north soil anomaly returned multiple thin zones of mineralization inconsistently located in quartz veins, in the granodiorite, or in thin units of potentially dolerite dykes.
 The holes additionally encountered minor base metal anomalism in conjunction with gold anomalism (2 m @ 0.31% Zn in hole WRC1909; 1 m @ 0.29% Cu in hole WRC1908).

 Lang’s Find Drilling

-One drill hole at Lang’s Find (WRC1907) to test for possible down dip extension of mineralization from surface sampling.
+One drill hole at Lang’s Find (WRC1907) tested for possible down dip extension of mineralization from surface sampling.
 The hole encountered several zones of quartz veining, including one within the expected BIF unit with moderate sulphide mineralization.
 Assays from this hole returned no significant intersections (> 0.5 g/t Au).